 I always know that it won’t be nearly as satisfying as it would be in the summertime when these fruits of the vine are at their peak of flavor, but sometimes I have the hankering nonetheless.
 Tender Romas, vine-ripened varieties, and even Beefsteaks just won’t cut it.

 I’ve found that my best use for those non-summertime tomatoes is transforming them into a quick, garlicky sauce speckled with fiery red pepper flakes.

-Even if they’re slightly bruised and on their way out, I can still produce a pretty solid marinara that – when slapped onto a flatbread with fresh herbs or tangled with pasta and cheese – has the succulent, acidic, fresh punch I’m after.
+Even if they’re slightly bruised and on their way out, I can still produce a pretty solid marinara or oven-roasted tomato sauce that – when slapped onto a flatbread with fresh herbs or tangled with pasta and cheese – has the succulent, acidic, fresh punch I’m after.

 So you can imagine how subbing a perfectly plump summer tomato into this scenario is like putting on glasses for the first time.